 Note: Shell lime was owing to the proximity to the Sea.
 Since it is made from shells, which is pure Calcium Carbonate, the lime is in its most pure form.

-Ideally Earthen Plaster mix is cured for a few days before it is used.
+Ideally, Earthen Plaster mix is cured for a few days before it is used.
 This enhances the elasticity of the plaster mix and also imparts smoothness to it.
 This plaster was prepared 3-4 days prior to plastering.
 Before application the secret ingredients were added; no prizes for guessing!
 The cow urine and Rice husk were added on the go.
 There is no particular ratio in which the cow urine was used, but just before the application, cow urine was added to obtain the apt consistency for plastering, neither too runny nor too stiff.
 An interesting observation about cow urine enriched plaster is that you can drive a nail into the wall very easily without cracking.
-Who would’ve thought about this connection between a cow’s urine and wall hung art?
+Who would’ve thought about this connection between a cow’s urine and wall-hung art?

-Icing on the Wall:
+The icing on the Wall:

 No water curing was done post plastering, but the surface was sufficiently shaded from the harsh sunlight to avoid instant drying.
-Instant drying can cause the clay particles in a plaster to shrink and crack the surface.
+Instant drying can cause the clay particles in plaster to shrink and crack the surface.

 The internal and the external walls were treated with one coat of plastering only.
 Both these were 12 mm in thickness.

-You can see how simple it is to prepare and plaster them, walls.
+You can see how simple it is to prepare and plaster the, walls.
 Try out your own recipes and make small batches to find out what works in your region.
 Bring out the hues of your soil onto your walls and get them talking!
 Here is a video showing Earth plaster testing & sampling below

 More photos in our FB album